-The Family Violence Unit is under the command of Lieutenant Thomas Warnke, who answers directly to Assistant Chief Rick Styron and is comprised of four investigators; S Trevino, D. Rice, P. Sinitiere, and B. Schneider as well as one civilian counselor and one civilian secretary.
-The division is directly supervised by a Sergeant and operated within the hours of 8 a.m. and 5 p.m.
+The Family Violence Unit is under the command of Lieutenant Joey McGill, who answers directly to Assistant Chief Rick Styron and is comprised of four investigators; S Trevino, D. Rice, P. Sinitiere, and B. Schneider as well as one civilian counselor and one civilian secretary.
+The division is directly supervised by Sergeant Scott Michael and is operated within the hours of 8 a.m. and 5 p.m.

 Focus on Family